Getting started with

 This example will assume the following dataset is located in your current working directory (feel free to replace it with your data):

-For this dataset, importing the data looks something like:
+For this dataset which simply contains impedance data in three columns (frequency, Z_real, Z_imag), importing the data looks something like:

-from impedance import preprocessing # Load data from the example EIS result frequencies, Z = preprocessing.readCSV('./exampleData.csv') # keep only the impedance data in the first quandrant frequencies, Z = preprocessing.ignoreBelowX(frequencies, Z)
+from impedance import preprocessing # Load data from the example EIS data frequencies, Z = preprocessing.readCSV('./exampleData.csv') # keep only the impedance data in the first quandrant frequencies, Z = preprocessing.ignoreBelowX(frequencies, Z)

 Functions for reading in files from a variety of vendors (ZPlot, Gamry, Parstat, Autolab, …) can be found in the preprocessing module!